Accueil » Tips » Bone broth: benefits and how to prepare it easily

 • Blanch the bones: bring the bones to a boil for a few minutes, then discard the water and rinse them.

-• Put all the ingredients in a large pot, slow cooker, pressure cooker, or Dutch oven, then cover with cold water.
+• Put all the ingredients in a large pot, in a slow cooker, in a pressure cooker, or in a Dutch oven, then cover with cold water.

-• Reduce to low heat, partially cover, and simmer: 8-12 hours for poultry, 12-24 hours for beef or veal bones.
+• Reduce to low heat, partially cover, and let simmer: 8-12 hours for poultry, 12-24 hours for beef or veal bones

-• Strain the broth, discard the solid residues, and refrigerate.
+• Strain the broth, discard the solids, and keep refrigerated.

 Homemade bone broth can be stored for up to 5 days in the refrigerator or 3 months in the freezer, in airtight containers.
-I recommend varying your broth recipes with fish bones, for example, other vegetables and spices to avoid getting bored with it.
+I recommend varying broth recipes with fish bones, for example, and using different vegetables and spices to avoid getting bored of it.

 Finally, consider using it as a culinary base to easily enrich your homemade dishes with nutrients: sauces, risottos, or other simmered dishes.